• Skip to primary navigation

 How to make a mojito

-If you’re preparing more than one serving (this recipe is written to serve two), you’ll want to grab a cocktail shaker:
+If you're preparing more than one serving (this recipe is written to serve two), you'll want to grab a cocktail shaker and then follow these steps:

-1. Muddle the mint.
-I like to add the mint, lime juice and sugar into the cocktail shaker and use a muddler to muddle the mint and release it’s flavors.
-Then I add my rum – I find that adding the rum with the rest of the ingredients makes it difficult to muddle the mint since it floats around with that much liquid.
+Step 5: Now add the white rum – I find that adding the rum with the rest of the ingredients makes it difficult to muddle the mint since it floats around with that much liquid.

-3. Strain into serving glasses.
-Strain the mixture evenly into two 12 ounce highball glasses filled with crushed or cubes ice.
-If they didn’t pour out on their own, spoon out the mint leaves and use a spoon to push them down into each glass.
+Step 7: Since there are mint leaves in the mixture, you'll want to strain the mixture evenly into two 12-ounce highball glasses filled with crushed or cubes ice.
+Spoon out the mint leaves and use the spoon to push them down into each glass.
 I also like to add a few of the lime wedges I squeezed the juice from into each glass as well.

 What does “muddle” mean?